AndreasTang/TheLawOfDestiny/README.md

 On 角色資訊 page, you can use Filter button on the right top corner of table to filter characters datas.

-You can sort all datas ascending or descending by click a little arrow button on each table row head.
+You can sort all datas ascending or descending by click a little arrow button beside each table row head.

+The below is a example of a sort arrow appear beside table row head.

 ![sortArrow]( https://i.imgur.com/B2W8HbC.png "sortArrow")